CentaurusInfra/arktos/CONTRIBUTING.md

 ### File an Issue

 While we encourage everyone to contribute code, it is also appreciated when someone reports an issue.
-Issues should be filed under the appropriate Alkaid sub-repository.
+Issues should be filed under the appropriate Arktos sub-repository.

-*Example:* An Alkaid issue should be opened to [Alkaid](https://github.com/futurewei-cloud/alkaid).
-And the same should apply to [Alkaid-vm-runtime](https://github.com/futurewei-cloud/alkaid-vm-runtime) and [Alkaid-cniplugins](https://github.com/futurewei-cloud/alkaid-cniplugins).
+*Example:* An Arktos issue should be opened to [Arktos](https://github.com/futurewei-cloud/arktos).
+And the same should apply to [Arktos-vm-runtime](https://github.com/futurewei-cloud/arktos-vm-runtime) and [Arktos-cniplugins](https://github.com/futurewei-cloud/arktos-cniplugins).

 Please follow the prompted submission guidelines while opening an issue.